Coalescing Brownian flows: A new approach: Coalescing flow on Sierpinski gasket

 \subsection{Brownian motion on gasket}

 We construct a graph $G_n$ embedded in the plane with vertices $\cV_n$ by adding edges between pairs of vertices that are distance $2^{-n}$ apart from each other.
-Let $X^n$ be the nearest-neighbor random walk on $G_n$.
-It is known (see \cite{barlow88, barlow98}) that the sequence $(X^n_{\lfloor 5^nt \rfloor})_{ t \ge 0}$ converges in almost surely as $n \rightarrow \infty$ to a limiting process $(X_t)_{t \ge 0}$ that is a $G$-valued strong Markov process (indeed, a Feller process) with continuous sample paths.
+Let $X^n$ be the nearest-neighbor random walk on $G_n$ simultaneously defined on the same probability space.
+It is known (see \cite{barlow88,barlow98}) that the sequence $(X^n_{\lfloor5^nt \rfloor})_{ t \ge0}$ converges almost surely as $n \rightarrow\infty$ to a limiting process $(X_t)_{t \ge0}$ that is a $G$-valued strong Markov process (indeed, a Feller process) with continuous sample paths.
 The process $X$ is naturally called the Brownian motion on the gasket.
 It has the following scaling property:

 The process $X$ has a symmetric transition density $p_t(x, y), x, y \in G, t>0$ with respect to the measure $\mu$ that is jointly continuous on $(0, \infty) \times G \times G$.
-Let $ d_w := \log 5 / \log 2$ denote the {\em walk dimension} of the gasket.
+Let $ d_w:= \log5 / \log2$ denote the {\em walk dimension} of the gasket.
 The following crucial ``heat kernel bound'' is established in \cite{barlow88}

 A matching lower bound (with different constants $c_3$ and $c_4$) also exists.
-This shows that the Brownian motion on the gasket is subdiffusive.
+This shows that the Brownian motion on the gasket is sub-diffusive.